Chris Jericho: World championship pursuits and departure (2004–2005)

-Jericho teamed up with Randy Orton, Chris Benoit, and Maven to take on Triple H, Batista, Edge, and Gene Snitsky at Survivor Series.
+Jericho teamed up with Randy Orton, Chris Benoit, and Maven to take on Triple H, Batista, Edge, and Gene Snitsky at Survivor Series on November 14.
 The match stipulated that each member of the winning team would be the general manager of Raw over the next four weeks.
 Jericho's team won, and took turns as general manager.
-During Jericho's turn as general manager, the World Heavyweight Championship was vacated because a Triple Threat match for the title a week earlier ended in a draw.
-At New Year's Revolution, Jericho competed in the Elimination Chamber against Triple H, Chris Benoit, Batista, Randy Orton, and Edge for the vacant World Heavyweight Championship.
+During Jericho's turn as general manager, the World Heavyweight Championship was vacated because a Triple Threat match for the title between Triple H, Benoit and Edge a week earlier ended in a draw.
+At New Year's Revolution on January 9, 2005, Jericho competed in the Elimination Chamber against Triple H, Chris Benoit, Batista, Randy Orton, and Edge for the vacant World Heavyweight Championship.
 Jericho began the match with Benoit and eliminated Edge, but was eliminated by Batista.
 Triple H went on to win.
-At WrestleMania 21, Jericho participated in the first ever Money in the Bank ladder match.
-Jericho suggested the match concept, and he competed in the match against Benjamin, Benoit, Kane, Christian, and Edge.
+At WrestleMania 21 on April 3, Jericho participated in the first ever Money in the Bank ladder match.
+Jericho suggested the match concept, and he competed in the match against Shelton Benjamin, Chris Benoit, Kane, Christian, and Edge.
 Jericho lost the match when Edge claimed the briefcase.

-At Backlash, Jericho challenged Shelton Benjamin for the WWE Intercontinental Championship, but lost the match.
-Jericho lost to Lance Storm at ECW One Night Stand.
+At Backlash on May 1, Jericho challenged Shelton Benjamin for the WWE Intercontinental Championship, but lost the match.
+Jericho lost to Lance Storm at ECW One Night Stand on June 12.
 Jericho used his old "Lionheart" gimmick, instead of his more well known "Y2J" gimmick.
 Jericho lost the match after Jason and Justin Credible hit Jericho with a Singapore cane, which allowed Storm to win the match.
 The next night on Raw, Jericho turned heel by betraying WWE Champion John Cena after defeating Christian and Tyson Tomko in a tag team match.
-Jericho lost a Triple Threat match for the WWE Championship at Vengeance which also involved Christian and Cena.
-The feud continued throughout the summer and Jericho lost to Cena in a WWE Championship match at SummerSlam.
+Jericho lost a Triple Threat match for the WWE Championship at Vengeance on June 26 which also involved Christian and Cena.
+The feud continued throughout the summer and Jericho lost to Cena in a WWE Championship match at SummerSlam on August 21.

 The next night on the August 22 episode of Raw, Jericho faced Cena for the WWE Championship again in a rematch, this time in a "You're fired" match.
 Cena won again, and Jericho was fired by Raw General Manager Eric Bischoff.
 Jericho was carried out of the arena by security as Kurt Angle attacked Cena.
 Jericho's WWE contract expired on August 25.